Trump team to wrap up impeachment trial defense as Bolton controversy simmers

 Trump has denied telling Bolton he sought to use the Ukraine aid as leverage to get Kiev to investigate the Bidens.
 He has denied any quid pro quo - a Latin term meaning a favor for a favor - in his dealings with Ukraine.

-Lawyer Pat Cipollone concluded Monday’s session with Republicans’ argument that Democrats were using impeachment as a way to nullify the results of the 2016 election that Trump won.
-Trump is seeking re-election on Nov.
-3. Biden is a leading candidate for the Democratic nomination to face Trump.

 The Senate may resolve the issue of whether to call witnesses in a vote on Friday or Saturday.
-The Bolton disclosures prompted Democrats to intensify their calls for Bolton and other witnesses to testify.

 Some moderate Republican senators, including Mitt Romney and Susan Collins, said the disclosures were likely to sway at least four Republicans to call Bolton to testify, which would give Democrats the votes necessary in the Republican-led Senate to summon him.

 The focus was on whether two other moderate Republicans, Lamar Alexander and Lisa Murkowski, would vote to hear from Bolton.